Azure-Samples/media-services-javascript-azure-media-player-title-overlay-plugin/README.md

 ##Information
-Attributions:
+Attributions:  Southworks 2016

 #Introduction
 This plugin overlays text over the player in a configurable position when the viewer hovers over it.
 If mouse is inactive or located outside the context of the player, the text disappears.

 ## Getting Started
-Include the plugin CSS/javascript*after* the AMP script in the `<head>` of your html page:
+Include the plugin CSS/javascript *after* the AMP script in the `<head>` of your html page:

 ```<link href="amp-titleOverlay.css" rel="stylesheet">```<br />
 ```<script src="amp-titleOverlay.js"></script>```